 Support Self Support Contact Support Community Register a Product Sign In Sony Rewards Electronics Registration Electronics Community Sony Sites Search Sony Sony SupportPersonal Computers Article ID : 00026960 / Last Modified : 03/10/2011 What are the BIOS beep codes for a Sony® computer?

-having a bios is essential if you want your computer to work properly as it allows your operating system - be it windows or macos - to access all of the hardware components that are connected to it. without this software, your computer wouldn't be able to boot up, which would render ...
+Why do I need a BIOS?
+Having a BIOS is essential if you want your computer to work properly as it allows your operating system - be it Windows or MacOS - to access all of the hardware components that are connected to it.
+Without this software, your computer wouldn't be able to boot...

 Determine which devices are bootable 7.
 Initiate the bootstrap sequence The first thing the BIOS does is check the information stored in a tiny (64 bytes) amount of RAM located on a complementary metal oxide semiconductor (CMOS) chip.
 The CMOS Setup provides detailed information particular to ...